open-telemetry/opentelemetry-specification/specification/trace/api.md

 but events may be recorded out-of-order using custom timestamps.

-Consumers should be aware that an event's timestamp might be before the start or after the end of the span if such timestamp was provided by the user to the `AddEvent` API.
+Consumers should be aware that an event's timestamp might be before the start or after the end of the span if custom timestamps were provided by the user for the event or when starting or ending the span.
-The specification does not require any normalization if the provided timestamp is out of this range.
+The specification does not require any normalization if provided timestamps are out of range.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](semantic_conventions/README.md) which have prescribed semantic meanings.